 Write things down

 Keeping a travel diary is a great thing to stumble upon in years to come

 It can be very useful to keep a note of expectations, feelings and travelling tips.
 Not only do some people find it therapeutic to keep a travel diary but this can also serve as a guide for friends and relatives if they are planning to travel to countries that have different cultures to their own.
 At Macs Adventure, we are also very happy to hear from you about your tips and holiday advice.

+Try to relax and go with the flow.
+There will be things that you find uncomfortable and frustrating, but travelling to a different cultural zone can also be hugely enriching and fascinating.
+Enjoy the opportunities.
 Macs Adventure offers some amazing opportunities to get out of your cultural comfort zone and really experience the location you choose to visit.
 We always use local, family-run accommodation where available and these friendly hosts are generally the key to exploring another side to the region or country.
 To find out more about what Macs Adventure offer, don't hesitate to visit our website or give one of our destination specialists a shout.